We are actively engaged in research involving persons with multiple sclerosis and other neurological diseases.

 Walking Efficiency and Vascular Function in Multiple Sclerosis

-People with MS have poor walking efficiency, and this can be a source of fatigue and physical inactivity.
-This study examines if muscle blood flow and oxygenation are associated with walking efficiency and other MS-related symptoms (i.e., cognitive and physical dysfunction, fatigue, pain, and depressive symptoms).
+People with MS may have poor walking efficiency, and this can be a source of fatigue and physical inactivity.
+This study examines if muscle blood flow and oxygenation are associated with walking efficiency and other MS-related symptoms (i.e., physical activity, cognitive and physical function, and fatigue).
+These findings will give us a better understanding of how to improve walking efficiency in persons with MS. We are recruiting persons with and without MS. Participation would involve a one-time visit to our laboratory.
 We are seeking participants with or without MS who:

 For more information, contact Brenda at (312) 355-0383 or ENRL@uic.edu.